zannloo/tp/docs/UserGuide.md

 title: "User Guide"
 pageNav: 3
 ---
 # ProfBook User Guide

-ProfBook is a **student management system** specially made for **CS2103T tutors**, built by CS2103T students.
+Welcome to ProfBook, a specialised **student management system** exclusively tailored for **CS2103T tutors** by CS2103T students.
+This guide is your gateway to unlocking the potential of ProfBook, where you will discover how ProfBook can help streamline your administrative tasks, alleviate workload and most importantly reduce any administrative errors.

+## What can ProfBook do
 As current students of CS2103T, we understand that CS2103T tutors have a high administrative workload on top of their existing tutor duties.
 On top of that, any administrative mistakes or oversights can increase that workload exponentially and may adversely impact student's learning.
-To address the aforementioned issues, Profbook was designed as a student management system which can **dramatically decrease administrative mistakes and workload**.
+We deeply appreciate your role, and it is precisely to address these aforementioned issues that we designed Profbook as a student management system which can **dramatically decrease administrative mistakes and workload**.

-It is optimized for tutors use via a **familiar Command Line Interface (CLI) that uses linux-styled commands** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ProfBook can track and manage your student's progress and tasks much faster than traditional GUI apps with a gentle learning curve.
+ProfBook is optimized for tutors' use via a **familiar Command Line Interface (CLI) that uses linux-styled commands** while retaining the benefits of a Graphical User Interface (GUI).
+If you are a fast typer, ProfBook will empower you to efficiently track and manage students' progress and tasks, surpassing the capabilities of traditional GUI apps with a gentle learning curve.

 ---

 ## Features overview

 ### Consolidated Information

-As a project based module, CS2103T tutors have to juggle multiple groups **within** multiple tutorial slots.
-ProfBook aims to expedite this process by allowing tutors to keep track of all their tutorial groups and all the project groups within that in a centralised location.
-Tutors are able to traverse between tutorial slots and groups quickly through familiar linux commands.
+As a project-based module, CS2103T tutors have to juggle multiple groups **within** multiple tutorial slots.
+ProfBook
+aims to expedite this process by allowing you keep track of all your groups and their progress within a centralised location.
+You would be able to traverse between the different groups quickly through familiar linux commands.

-### Student Information Management

-ProfBook aids with the **management of student information**.
-Student's information can be **readily** added, edited, deleted quickly.
-In addition, ProfBook supports the managment of additional information vital for a tutor.
-Tutors can track their student progress through creating various tasks such as Todo and Deadline.
-Furthermore, Tutors can store short description of a student or links to their GitHub Repository if desired.

-### Tutorial and Groups Information Management
+### Student and Group Management

-ProfBook aids with the **management of Tutorial and Groups information**.
-Profbook efficiently encapsulates information of every tutorial group and every project group so that tutors can management their progress and relevant information * *seamlessly**.
-Tutors can easily add, move, delete students from groups.
-Similiar to students, tutors are able to track each group progress through tasks.
-In addition, Tutors can store short description of the groups or links to their GitHub Repository if desired.
+ProfBook aids with the **management of student and group information**.Profbook efficiently encapsulates information of every project group so that you can easily monitor their progress and relevant information **seamlessly**.
+You can effortlessly **add, delete and edit students or group** and even **move students from one group to another**.

+### Task Management

+ProfBook aids with the **management of task information**.
+You can easily **allocate tasks to specific student or group** and track their progress.

 <div class="page-break-before">
     <!-- Content that will start on a new printed page -->